 As your oestrogen levels peak (at around day 14 of your menstrual cycle), an egg is released from your ovaries and travels along the fallopian tubes, into your uterus.
 If it reaches the uterus and is not fertilised by a sperm then the egg will die and will leave the body through your vagina.
-The process of the egg leaving the ovaries is what begins ovulation and the egg leaving the body is what ends it, with the whole thing taking about 48 hours.
+The process of the egg leaving the ovaries is what begins ovulation and the egg entering the uterus is what ends it,.

 Because of the time that ovulation takes, combined with the lifetime of sperm, there is usually a 7 day window when a woman can become pregnant.
 When a woman does become pregnant, she does not have periods or ovulate for the 9 months that the baby is growing inside of her, but usually commences the process again approximately 3 weeks after giving birth.

 Most women continue with this monthly cycle until around the age of 50, at which point she runs out of eggs and the process either slows down erratically or stops completely.
 The lack of menstruation then leads to a lack of hormones, which can cause symptoms such as hot flashes, mood changes and alterations to libido.
 This process is known as the menopause and usually lasts for 4 years.

 If your menstrual cycle is coming at an inconvenient time, you may be interested in trying a period delay medicine.
 One such type of medicine which can delay your period for up to 17 days is Norethisterone.
 This is a prescription-only medication.
 If you do not have a prescription, you can order it today from UK Meds, using our prescription service.